valenjet/upskill-in-testing-with-python/code/ch02/README.md

 ## Iteration 6

-It's a good idea to perform boundary-value analysis to cover all scenarios.
+Now, tt's always a good idea to perform our own _boundary-value analysis_.
+We want to cover all reasonable scenarios.

-Boundary-value analysis is about finding the limits of acceptable values, which includes looking at the following:
+It's important to remember that boundary-value analysis is about finding the limits of acceptable values, which includes looking at:
 - All invalid values
 - Maximum values
 - Minimum values